jjdevega/Structural-diversity-in-banana-cultivars/README.md

   ```

-- (optional) Normalise percentage of mapped read pairs to account for the genetic distance of different subpopulations to the reference.
-Then, the percentage of properly mapped read-pairs is normalised by dividing it by the average of the ratios in the same genetic cluster and references.
+- Let's plot it, but before we will normalise percentage of mapped read pairs to account for the genetic distance of different subpopulations to the reference.
+For that, the percentage of properly mapped read-pairs is normalised by the average from the ratios in the same genetic cluster and references.
+- -  The “relative averaged alignment” (RAA) is a normalised percentage of properly paired reads in a sample and reference that accounts for variation in sample quality (PCR duplications, DNA quality, etc) and differences in the genetic distance between varieties and the reference (reference bias).
+RAA was calculated by dividing the percentage of properly paired reads from a sample in a reference by a weight factor.
+The weight factor was obtained by averaging the ratios in each reference genome between the properly paired reads in the sample and variety cluster.
+RAA per chromosome was similarly calculated except for each chromosome's alignment statistics instead of the total genome.
   ```
   #R
   AA <- read.csv("AA_align_stats.csv")